 To date, we have derived a substantial majority of our subscription services revenues from our HCM application.
 Any factor adversely affecting sales of this application, including application release cycles, market acceptance, product competition, performance and reliability, reputation, price competition, and economic and market conditions, could adversely affect our business and operating results.
-Our participation in the markets for our financial management and analytics applications is more recent, and it is uncertain whether these areas will ever result in significant revenues for us.
+Our participation in the markets for other applications is more recent, and it is uncertain what proportion of revenues will be contributed by non-HCM applications.
 Further, the introduction of new applications beyond these markets may not be successful.